-A graduate student who is responsible for the supervision of RAs and the general management of a residential community, which houses 200-300 undergraduate students.
+A live-in graduate student who assists professional and student staff in the general management of a residential community, which houses 200-300 undergraduate students.
+Graduate Hall Directors focus on the staff and student development needs of the community they are assigned to.